 Kent: There’s a lot of discussion in human resource periodicals about being freed up to do good in the world.
 Wouldn’t it be wonderful if you could feel like your company supports efforts to do good in the world?

 Commentators argue for freeing some employees up to conduct tutoring for underprivileged people who might not be able to get that information in their lives.
 Or maybe getting volunteers to help people rebuild after a major storm.
 Or matching gifts for United Way.
-Those kind of programs are wonderful.
+Those kinds of programs are wonderful.
 A lot of companies embrace them.

-So that’s another example of how opening the door to religious faith filled spiritual topics at work can help build a culture of generosity and positive impact.
+So that’s another example of how opening the door to religious faith-filled spiritual topics at work can help build a culture of generosity and positive impact.